The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 ## Further Reading

-For high-end optimization concepts, see the Advanced Guide (Coming Soon!)
+For high-end optimization concepts, see the Advanced Guide (Coming Soon!).

-For fight-specific optimizations, see the Encounter Optimization Guide (Coming Soon!)
+For fight-specific optimizations, see the Encounter Optimization Guide (Coming Soon!).

 ### Stats and Itemization